 "It's so touristy."

-Those are some of the more frequents reasons I’ve heard from people who don’t like Las Vegas.
-In general, these responses are regarding the Strip, since that’s most travelers’ experience in Vegas.
+Those are some of the more frequents reasons I've heard from people who don't like Las Vegas.
+In general, these responses are regarding the Strip, since that's most travelers' experience in Vegas.
 And I get it.
-I’ve been at the receiving end of the very reasons why many people don’t like Vegas.
-Earlier this week for St. Patrick’s Day, I paid $8 for a beer, nearly got stabbed in the eye with a guy sporting a mohawk, saw a little person dressed as a leprechaun jump off a bar to crowd surf, and saw a girl walking down the Strip wearing pasties.
+I've been at the receiving end of the very reasons why many people don't like Vegas.
+Earlier this week for St. Patrick's Day, I paid $8 for a beer, nearly got stabbed in the eye with a guy sporting a mohawk, saw a little person dressed as a leprechaun jump off a bar to crowd surf, and saw a girl walking down the Strip wearing pasties.
 Las Vegas is a big carnival, and not everyone likes going to the carnival.
-And while the charms and novelty of the Strip can also be found in downtown Las Vegas at the Fremont Street Experience, look a little closer and you’ll find something else below the surface.
+And while the charms and novelty of the Strip can also be found in downtown Las Vegas at the Fremont Street Experience, if you look a little closer, you'll find something else below the surface.

 While downtown Las Vegas has often been referred to as "Old Vegas," the last couple years have seen a growing movement toward changing that image.
 Some of that is due in part to Zappos CEO, Tony Hsieh, who has taken a keen interest in downtown Las Vegas, moving his Zappos headquarters there, as well as investing $350 million dollars into rejuvenating it.
 And there are signs of this rejuvenation all over the place.
 From newly renovated hotels and casinos, like The D and Downtown Grand Las Vegas, to a host of new restaurants and bars to StrEATS (a local street food and culture festival hosted every second Saturday) to the Life is Beautiful Festival, which kicked off its inaugural event last year, featuring bands that included The Killers, Kings of Leon, Beck, Vampire Weekend, Imagine Dragons, Pretty Lights, Empire of the Sun, and Passion Pit, just to name a few.